v-gilbert/quantumbenchmarkzoo/content/benchmarking-tools/benchmark-suites/QUARK.md

 ---
 title: QUARK
 description: >
-  QUARK is a quantum application benchmarking framework for evaluating the performance of quantum computers.
-It currently benchmarks optimization and machine learning applications.
+  QUARK is a quantum application benchmarking framework for evaluating quantum computers on specific industrial use cases in optimization and machine learning.
-navbar-page-id: multi-level-methodologies
+navbar-page-id: benchmark-suites
 ---

 {% assign initiatives = site.nav.Business-informations | where: "page-id", "benchmarking-initiatives" | first %}